-And this is one of the very simplest things for a novelist to do.
+This character insight is one of the simplest things for a novelist to do.
 You just need to remember that your protagonist has a rich inner world - and you need to tell us about it.
-Not just the bland everyday things either ("Mike felt hungry so he sat down to eat"), but the things thatmake him different and unique.
+Not just the bland everyday things either ("Mike felt hungry so he sat down to eat"), but the things that make him different and unique.
 Get more inner worldy advice.

 Your job as a novelist is to show the action unfolding on the page - readers don't just want a third hand report of what has just happened.
 That means you need to tell the moment-by-moment, as though you were witnessing the event.
 Consider the difference between this:

 Ulfor saw the descending sword only in a blur of silver and black against the sky.
 He swivelled his shoulder in an effort to escape, hoping that the armour on his back would guide the blade harmlessly away.
 But the swordsman above, a swarthy little troll with yellow teeth and a spitting grin, was too fast, too agile .. [etc. This form of narration is known as "showing"]